Norman Petty: Biography

 Petty was born in the small town of Clovis, New Mexico.
 He began playing piano at a young age.
 While in high school, he regularly performed on a 15-minute show on a local radio station.
 After his graduation in 1945, he was drafted into the United States Air Force.
 When he returned, he married his high-school sweetheart Violet Ann Brady on June 20, 1948.
 The couple lived briefly in Dallas, Texas, where Petty worked as a part-time engineer at Jim Beck Studio.
 Eventually, they moved back to their hometown of Clovis.

 Petty and his wife, Vi, founded the Norman Petty Trio, with guitarist Jack Vaughn.
 Due to the local success of their independent debut release of "Mood Indigo", they landed a recording contract with RCA Records and sold half a million copies of the recording, and were voted Most Promising Instrumental Group of 1954 by Cashbox magazine.
 In 1957, their song "Almost Paradise" hit number 18, and Petty won his first BMI writers' award.
 The song had various cover versions released, with Roger Williams' version selling the best.

 Despite the success of his own records, Petty began construction of his Clovis recording studio in late 1954.
 The new studio was state of the art, estimated to have cost around $100,000 (US$ in dollars).
-"Throughout his life, Petty remained a member of the Central Baptist Church in Clovis, a religious man who advised all of his acts to carry a [B]ible with them on tour and forbade alcohol and cigarettes (and even swearing) within the studio complex."
+"Throughout his life, Petty remained a member of the Central Baptist Church in Clovis, a religious man who advised all of his acts to carry a bible with them on tour and forbade alcohol and cigarettes (and even swearing) within the studio complex."

 With the success of "Almost Paradise", the structure was completed in mid-1957.
-In his original 7th Street studio, aside from songs for his own musical group, he also produced singles (several which were hits) for West Texas musicians Roy Orbison, Buddy Knox, Waylon Jennings, Charlie "Sugartime" Phillips, Sonny West, Carolyn Hester, Johnny "Peanuts" Wilson, and Billy Walker.
-Sizeable hits such as "Sugar Shack", "Bottle of Wine" by Jimmy Gilmer and the Fireballs, and "Wheels" by the String-A-Longs were recorded at Petty's studio in the 1960s.
+In his original 7th Street studio, aside from songs for his own musical group, he also produced singles (several which were hits) for West Texas musicians Roy Orbison, Buddy Knox, Jimmy Bowen, Waylon Jennings, Charlie "Sugartime" Phillips, Sonny West, Carolyn Hester, Johnny "Peanuts" Wilson, and Billy Walker.
+Sizeable hits such as "Torquay", "Bulldog", "Quite A Party", "Sugar Shack", "Bottle of Wine" all by The Fireballs,"Wheels", and "Brass Buttons" by the String-A-Longs were recorded at Petty's studio.

 Due to the success with instrumental groups, Petty was a reputable producer for bands of that genre and his Clovis Studio was one of the top "go-to" studios for the guitar instrumental (surf) sound in the early 1960s.
-Notable musicians who visited during the 1960s were The Champs (featuring members Seals & Crofts and Glen Campbell), JD Souther (& The Cinders), Johnny Duncan, and Eddie Reeves.
+Notable musicians who visited during the 1960s were the Champs (featuring members Seals & Crofts and Glen Campbell), JD Souther (& the Cinders), Johnny Duncan, and Eddie Reeves.